What is hypnosis?

 The next step is what is known as a hypnotic 'induction'.

 It simply means that you start to wind down and relax with less thinking, criticising and analysing from your conscious mind.
-Thoughts will come and go but your hypnotherapist is trained to guide you to a more relaxed state, observing your breathing and other signals and guiding you with breathing and visualisation techniques to help you to let go and relax.
+Thoughts will come and go but your hypnotherapist is trained to guide you to let those thoughts go and just relax, observing your breathing and other signals and guiding you to imagine you are in a beautiful, tranquil place, where you can just relax and let your mind wander to wherever it wants to.
+You and only get to decide where your mind will wander to.

 You are always in control

 As an analogy, your hypnotherapist is like a tourist guide.
 She might offer a brochure with various choices of marvellous holidays.
 Which one would you choose?
-A luxury cruise, a backpacking adventure, a shopping holiday, dancing and partying, a romantic destination, etc.?
+A luxury cruise, a backpacking adventure, a shopping holiday, horse riding in the mountains, lazy days on the beach, dancing and partying, a romantic destination, etc.?

 It's all up to you.

 If the one that you really want isn't even in the brochure, your mind will make the quantum leap and work out all the details for you.
-It's very clever.
+Your mind is very clever and powerful and knows exactly what is best for you.

 Positive suggestions and 'post-hypnotic' suggestions.